Disclaimer: Harry Potter and all the characters belong to J.K. Rowling; I do not own them.

 "Says he needs to get some answers about a choice he made in the past," Hermione said sadly.
-"Oh, Ron, I have a feeling that something bad's going to happen to him, and I'm afraid that he won't come out of this the same person that he was when he went."
+"Oh, Ron, I have a feeling that something bad is going to happen to him, and I'm afraid that he won't come out of this the same person that he was when he went in."

 Ron sat down next to her and put his arms around her in a reassuring embrace.
 "He'll be fine, don't worry.
 Harry knows how to take care of himself."

-Harry arrived, looking like a 22-year-old man with light brown hair and blue eyes, at Hogwarts configuring as the new Defense Against the Dark Arts teacher – something he knew perfectly well after all his encounters with Lord Voldemort and his Death Eaters, and his Auror training – and felt strangely nostalgic about returning to this place.
-And certainly to be returning while he himself was still in school.
-He probably should have spent several months concentrating on gaining the students' trust, but he was impatient to learn how his little scheme had been working out, so on his second day of service he asked Hermione to stay behind after class.
+Harry arrived, looking like a 22-year-old man with light brown hair and blue eyes, at Hogwarts masquerading as the new Defense Against the Dark Arts teacher—something he knew perfectly well after all his encounters with Lord Voldemort and his Death Eaters, and after his Auror training—and felt strangely nostalgic about returning to this place.
+And certainly to be returning while there was a younger version of him attending the school.
+He probably should have spent several months concentrating on gaining the students' trust, but he was impatient to learn how his little scheme had been working out, so on his second day of service, he asked Hermione to stay behind after class.

-"Oh, no, not at all," said Harry, who was extremely disconcerted about her calling him Professor.
-"I just want to ask you a few questions... out of curiousity, you know."
+"Oh, no, not at all," said Harry, who was extremely uncomfortable with her calling him Professor.
+"I just wanted to ask you a few questions … out of curiosity, you know."

 "Well, I hear that Harry Potter is attending Hogwarts," Harry began in an off-hand manner, "and since he is quite a famous young lad I must admit that I got curious."

-Hermione's reaction to the mentioning of his name was immediate – and not quite what he had anticipated.
-Her face instantly turned stern, and her eyes got a peculiar hostile glimmer to them.
+Hermione's reaction to the mentioning of his name was immediate—and not quite what he had anticipated.
+Her face instantly became stern, and her eyes got a peculiar hostile glimmer to them.
 "Well, then I'm simply the wrong person to ask," she snapped, "because I wouldn't know anything about Potter."
 The way she stressed his name was profoundly unnerving.